 Positive Displacement flow meters, or PD flow meters, provide an excellent solution for applications involving viscous liquids.
 This flow measurement technology provides excellent accuracy, delivers readings that are unaffected by high viscosities and changing viscosities, and does not have any requirement for upstream / downstream straight pipe runs.
 This combination of features makes the PD flowmeter an ideal for situations with tight space constraints and high accuracy requirements.
 PD meters also provide excellent range-abilty / turndown ratio, making them an excellent choice for low flow measurement applications.

 Positive displacement flowmeters, or PD meters, feature two precisely machined intermeshing gears which rotate within a measuring chamber to determine the volumetric liquid flow rate by counting the number of the gears’ rotations.
-The PD meter functions in much the same manner as a positive displacement pump with the exception being that in the PD pump the gears drive the fluid media, whereas in the PD flowmeter the fluid media drives the gears.
-The positive displacement technique is one of the oldest flow measurement technologies in existence and has been in use for over one hundred years.
+Positive displacement flow meters function in much the same manner as a positive displacement pump with the exception being that in the Positive Displacement pump the gears drive the fluid media, whereas in the PD flowmeter the fluid media drives the gears.
+The positive displacement meter technique is one of the oldest flow measurement technologies in existence and has been in use for over one hundred years.
 During that time, many different varieties of the PD meter have been developed including versions that feature round gears, oval gears, lobe gears, helical gears and nutating disc rotating elements.
 These meters are all characterized by high accuracy (up to ±0.1% of reading), good repeatability (up to 0.05% of reading), wide turndown ratios of up to 100:1, and the ability to maintain this level of performance for both high viscosity and changing-viscosity fluid media.

-Another common reason for using the PD meter is that it can function without power.
+One common reason for using the positive displacement flow meter is that it can function without power.
 By outfitting the meter with a mechanical register, totalized flows may be accurately monitored in virtually any engineering unit desired by the end-user without the need to run power to the meter.
 This is ideal for applications where the meter must be installed in a remote location where power is not available.
-PD meters are available in sizes from ⅛” to 12 inches or more.
+Positive displacement flow meters are available in sizes from ⅛” to 12 inches or more.
 Operation turndowns can be as high as 100:1, although ranges of 15:1 or lower are much more common.
-Slippage between the flowmeter components is reduced and metering accuracy is therefore increased as the viscosity of the process fluid increases.
-Therefore, PD meters are excellent for highly viscous fluids such as oils and fats.
+Slippage between the flowmeter components is reduced and metering accuracy is therefore increased as the viscosity of the process fluid flow increases.
+Therefore, positive displacement flow meters are excellent for highly viscous fluids such as oils and fats.

-As mentioned above, the liquid must be clean.
-Particles greater than 100 microns in size must be removed by filtering.
-PD meters operate with small clearances between their precision-machined parts; wear rapidly destroys their accuracy.
-For this reason, PD meters are generally not recommended for measuring slurries or abrasive fluids.
-However, for clean fluid service, their precision and wide rangeability make them ideal for custody transfer and batching applications.
-In industrial and petrochemical settings, PD meters are commonly used for batching and mixing control.
+Positive displacement flow meters operate with small clearances between their precision-machined parts; wear rapidly destroys their accuracy.
+For this reason, positive displacement flow meters are generally not recommended for measuring slurries or abrasive fluids.
+However, for service involving clean fluid flows, their precision and wide rangeability make them ideal for custody transfer and batching applications.
+In industrial and petrochemical settings, flow meters are commonly used for batching and mixing control

-SmartMeasurement offers a range of positive displacement meters including the most popular styles of PD flowmeters in service today which include oval/lobe gear type, bi-rotor or helix gear types, and oval gear.
+SmartMeasurement offers a range of positive displacement meters including the most popular styles of PD flowmeters in service today which include oval/lobe gear type, bi-rotor or helix gear types, and oval gear pd meters.

-The oval gear PD meter uses two fine-toothed gears, one mounted horizontally, the other vertically, with gears meshing at the tip of the vertical gear and the center of the horizontal gear, as shown in the illustration below.
+The oval gear positive displacement flow meters uses two fine-toothed gears, one mounted horizontally, the other vertically, with gears meshing at the tip of the vertical gear and the center of the horizontal gear, as shown in the illustration below.
 The two rotors rotate opposite to each other, creating an entrapment in the crescent-shaped gap between the housing and the gear.
-Oval gears can be very accurate if slippage between the housing and the gears is kept small.
+Oval gear flow meters can be very accurate if slippage between the housing and the gears is kept small.
 If the process fluid viscosity is greater than 10 cP and the flowrate is above 20% of rated capacity, accuracy of 0.1% of reading can be reached.
 At lower flows and at lower viscosities, slippage increases and accuracy decreases to 0.5% of reading or less.

-Variations of the oval gear PD meter include the rotating lobe and impeller type PD meters.
+Variations of the oval gear positive displacement flow meters include the rotating lobe and impeller-type pd flow meters.
 One key distinction between these meters and the oval gear meter is that they do not share the precise gearing of the oval gear PD.
 A lobe-type PD meter contains two impellers that rotate in opposite directions of one another inside of the meter housing.
 As the lobes rotate, a known fixed volume of liquid is simultaneously allowed into and forced out of the meter housing.
 Because the lobe gears remain in a fixed relative position, it is only necessary to measure the rotational velocity of one gear.
 The lobe is either geared to a register or it is magnetically coupled to a pulse counting electronic device such as a reed switch or a Hall Effect.
 Lobe meters are available for line sizes ranging from 2″ to 24″.
 Effective flow measuring rages can be from 8-10 GPM up to 18,000 GPM for larger sized meters.
 However, bi-rotor or Helix gear positive displacement meters such as SmartMeasurement’ s ALBRPD are far better both in terms of accuracy and flow range.